Start: Oviedo Finish: Lugo

 Villages along the way: Berducedo, Grandas de Salime

 Today you begin with a 30min transfer to avoid a long section on tarmac.
 As you drive to Fonsagrada, you cross over the border and into Galicia.
 Your walking route starts in Poboa and takes you past the old pilgrims’ hospital at Montouto, to Paradavella.
-Short transfer to a simple, traditional pilgrims’ hostel.
+Short transfer to a beautifully restored old manor house, outside Castroverde; surrounded by a huge garden.

 Challenge: 4,5 hrs, 14,5 km, 400 m ascent, 650 m descent.

 This walk is a celebration of quintessential Galician countryside, as you walk quiet country lanes and farming tracks from one hamlet to the next.
 Gorgeous examples of traditional architecture, from stone barns to historic “pazos”.
-From Gondar you take a short taxi ride to your modern hotel*** in Lugo’s historic town centre, just 100m from its splendid Roman walls, a UNESCO World heritage site.
+If you don't fancy walking so much, your hosts can ride you furthern than Castroverde to make today's stage shorter!
+Your next boutique hotel**** is located in Lugo’s historic town centre, just 100m from its splendid Roman walls, a UNESCO World heritage site.

 Your arrangement comes to an end this morning after breakfast.
 Option of booking an extra night in Santiago de Compostela to walk the final section to the cathedral.